Topological entanglement entropy meets holographic entropy inequalities: Acknowledgements

 \section{Acknowledgements}

 We thank Ning Bao for suggesting this project direction.
 J.N. would like to thank Ning Bao, Keiichiro Furuya, Eugene Tang and particularly Michael Levin for useful discussions.
-S.S.S. would like thank Colleen Delaney, Jukka I. V\"{a}yrynen, Bowen Yan, Ayush Raj and Soham Ray for discussions.
-We thank Ning Bao, Eugene Tang and Jukka I. V\"{a}yrynen for comments on the draft.
-J.N. is supported by the NSF under Cooperative Agreement PHY2019786 and the Graduate Assistantship by the Departmenet of Physics, Northeastern University.
+S.S.S. would like thank Colleen Delaney, Bowen Yan, Ayush Raj and Soham Ray for useful discussions.
+We thank Ning Bao and Eugene Tang for comments on the draft.
+J.N. is supported by the NSF under Cooperative Agreement PHY2019786 and the Graduate Assistantship by the Department of Physics, Northeastern University.
+S.S.S. is partially supported by Graduate Assistantship by the Department of Physics and Astronomy, Purdue University.